spotify/confidence-sdk-java/README.md

 the [OpenFeature Java SDK](https://openfeature.dev/docs/tutorials/getting-started/java), that can be used to resolve feature flag values from the Confidence platform.

+The constructor for creating an OpenFeature `ConfidenceProvider` takes a `Confidence` instance as a parameter.
+We kindly ask you to use the `Confidence.Builder.buildForProvider()` function when creating a `Confidence` instance that will be used with OpenFeature.

 To learn more about the basic concepts (flags, targeting key, evaluation contexts), the [OpenFeature reference documentation](https://openfeature.dev/docs/reference/intro) can be useful.